 Aaron Mair

-Second term, expires October 2023
+Third term, expires October 2026

 Aaron Mair of Schenectady, New York, is an epidemiological-spatial analyst with the New York State Department of Health and is President of the Sierra Club’s Board of Directors.
-Mair’s experience includes more than three decades of environmental activism and over 25 years as a Sierra Club volunteer leader, where he has worked diligently for environmental justice.
+Aaron’s experience includes more than three decades of environmental activism and over 25 years as a Sierra Club volunteer leader, where he has worked diligently for environmental justice.

 Jennifer McMillan